Smallpox and mpox vaccines: Canadian Immunization Guide

 Dose and route of administration

 Sma vaccines are administered by scarification into the epidermis, usually in the deltoid area of the non-dominant arm, by using the multiple-puncture technique with a bifurcated needle, packaged with the vaccine and diluent (if applicable).
 According to the product labelling, 15 punctures are recommended for vaccination.
 A trace of blood should appear at the vaccination site after 15 to 20 seconds; if no trace of blood is visible, additional insertions should be made by using the same bifurcated needle without reinserting the needle into the vaccine vial.
-If alcohol is used to cleanse the skin before immunization, the skin must be allowed to dry thoroughly before the vaccine is administered, to prevent inactivation of the vaccine by alcohol.
+If alcohol is used to cleanse the skin before immunization, the skin must dry thoroughly before the vaccine is administered, to prevent inactivation of the vaccine by alcohol.

 When vaccinia virus is inoculated into the epidermis, the virus induces an immune reaction that is termed "a take".
 There is often no visible reaction for the first few days.
 On day 3 to 4 a papule appears and progresses to a vesicle with surrounding erythema.
 Typically, one week or so after vaccination, the centre of the vesicle umbilicates and pustulates.
 After about 2 weeks, the pustule crusts and a dark brown or black scab forms.
 After 3 weeks, the scab detaches leaving a scar.
 The vaccination site should be inspected 6 to 8 days after vaccination to ensure that a take has occurred.
 If there is no evidence of papules or vesicles and erythema, the person should be vaccinated again.